 When your name is called:

 - Walk directly to the Chancellor, who will be standing in the centre of the stage

-- The Chancellor will hold a ceremonial trencher either over your head or your shoulder (depending upon the qualification being granted).
-Due to COVID-19, there will be no handshakes or other physical contact on stage.
+- The Chancellor will hold a ceremonial trencher either over your head or your shoulder (depending upon the qualification being granted)

 - At this point, you may place your trencher on your head

-- Walk along the carpet to the Vice-Chancellor where you’ll receive your parchment
+- Walk along the carpet to the parchment table on the far side of the stage where you’ll receive your parchment from the marshal

 - Move directly off the stage, where marshals will direct you back to your seat (it may be a different seat to the one you sat in originally)

-The ceremony finishes with the valedictory speech given by a graduate and a congratulatory speech by the Chancellor.
+The ceremony finishes with the valedictory speech given by a graduate on behalf of all graduates and a congratulatory speech by the Chancellor.
 The national anthem is sung.